AMSP-04/NETN-CBRN/NETN-CBRN.md

 ### Purpose

 NETN-CBRN provides a common standard interface for representation of CBRN release, detection, effects, and protective measueres in a federated distributed simulation.
-E.g the expoure effect on individual humans in a CBRN contaminated Hazard area where the human is represented in one simulation and the effect is modelled in another federate simulation.
+E.g the expoure effect on individual humans in a CBRN contaminated Hazard area where the humans are represented in one simulation and the effect is modelled in another federated simulation.

 ### Scope